-2.5 Responsibilities of UniHall to Residents
+2.4 Responsibilities of UniHall to Residents

 - UniHall is committed to providing a safe, secure and supportive environment.
-All members of the residential community have a responsibility to recognise and protect the rights of others, to practise and promote tolerance and care for others and to exercise the values of compassion, courtesy and cooperation. - The UniHall Head of Student Wellbeing provides pastoral support to all Residents through guidance, support planning, and referrals.
-UniHall recognises the diversity of Residents and their lived experiences, and encourage those with any concerns, barriers or challenges to make contact. - UniHall will support and encourage residents in the exercise of their rights. - In a case where there is grave concern for the health of a resident, the Principal or delegated representative reserves the right to contact the emergency contact person nominated by the resident and/or emergency services.
-It is UniHall's policy that Staff must arrange ambulance transportation for any resident who is unconscious, experiencing breathing difficulties, chest pains, significant bleeding or any other critical medical incident. - In matters of sexual harassment or serious crisis, sexual assault and criminal activities involving a resident as victim or alleged perpetrator, UniHall will communicate and work with the University and other services to support residents. - UniHall acknowledges that it does not have the resources, expertise and skills to support serious issues of mental health.
+All members of the residential community have a responsibility to recognise and protect the rights of others, to practise and promote tolerance and care for others and to exercise the values of compassion, courtesy and cooperation. - UniHall will support and encourage residents in the exercise of their rights. - In a case where there is grave concern for the health and wellbeing of a resident, the Principal or delegated representative reserves the right to contact the emergency contact person nominated by the resident and/or emergency services.
+It is University Hall's policy that Staff must arrange ambulance transportation for any resident who is unconscious, experiencing breathing difficulties, chest pains, significant bleeding or any other critical medical incident. - In matters of sexual harassment, sexual assault and criminal activities involving a resident as victim or alleged perpetrator, UniHall will communicate and work with the University and other services to support residents.
+This may include relocation of a resident. - UniHall acknowledges that it does not have the resources, expertise and skills to support serious issues of mental health.
 UniHall will assist families and other organisations in helping the resident.
-However, there may be occasions when a resident will be excluded from living at UniHall until such time that it is considered safe for their health and well-being, and that of other community members, for them to return.
+However, there may be occasions when a resident will be excluded from living at UniHall until such time that it is considered safe for their health and well-being, and that of other community members, for them to return. - If you are an Under 18 International Student, UniHall will perform nightly curfew checks to ensure you are in your room from 10.00pm 6.00am the following day. - Poor financial standing, poor academic standing and unacceptable maintenance and condition of your room are considered to be violations of the Resident Code of Conduct.
+However, the consequences of these are dealt with separately as they are a violation to the Tenancy Agreement which may result in potential exclusion from UniHall.

-2.6 Authority and Procedures
+2.5 Authority